- Clean and Wash: Regularly clean your driveway to remove debris and stains, utilizing a power washer for thorough cleaning.

 Step 2: Choosing the Right Concrete Mix

-Select a mix with air-entraining agents for improved freeze-thaw resistance and set accelerators to reduce the time it takes to reach initial set.
+Select a mix with air-entraining agents for improved freeze-thaw resistance and set accelerators to reduce the time it takes to reach the initial set.

 Step 3: Mixing Considerations